CloudMracek/PSBW/README.md

 # PSBW

+## WARNING:
+**THIS CODE IS A MESS.
+It's a school project finished on the last minute and I don't give any warranty with it.
+This code is to be rewritten on top of psyqo and this is pretty much a public archive.
+A better engine is comming.
+This is a proof of concept.**

 A game engine for the PSX based on [spicyjpeg's bare metal tutorials](https://github.com/spicyjpeg/ps1-bare-metal/) The toolchain, cmake and basic header files are taken from his project and will be built upon.
 They are and will be developed under the MIT license